longturn/freeciv21/docs/General/Manuals/client-manual.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The :guilabel:`Nations and Diplomacy View` is actually two views accessed from the same place on the `Top Function Bar`_.
-When you click the button for it as shown in Figure 29, the client switch to a list of nations that you are playing against in a table format.
+When you click the button for it as shown in :numref:`Nations and Diplomacy View Button`, the client will switch to a list of nations that you are playing against in a table format.

+.. _Nations and Diplomacy View Button:
 .. figure:: ../../_static/images/gui-elements/top-bar-nations.png
   :align: center
+  :scale: 50%
   :alt: Freeciv21 Nations
   :figclass: align-center

-  Figure 29: Nations and Diplomacy View Button
+  Nations and Diplomacy View Button

-Figure 30 gives a sample of the :guilabel:`Nations View` in the client with all available columns displayed.
+:numref:`Nations and Diplomacy View Button with Diplomacy View Open` gives a sample of the :guilabel:`Nations View` in the client with all available columns displayed.
 If you right-click on the table heading, you will be given a list of column names that you can enable or disable.
 If you change anything, then be sure to save the settings from the :guilabel:`Game` menu.

+.. _Nations View:
 .. figure:: ../../_static/images/gui-elements/nations.png
   :align: center
   :scale: 65%
   :alt: Freeciv21 Nations View
   :figclass: align-center

-  Figure 30: Nations View
+  Nations View

 If you have an embassy with a nation you will be able to see much more in the table than if you do not have an embassy.
-If you select the row of a nation you have an embassy with, you will be given some interesting intelligence at the bottom of the page.
-Figure 31 gives an example.
+If you select the row of a nation you have an embassy with, you will be given some interesting intelligence at the bottom of the page. :numref:`Nations Intelligence` gives an example.

+.. _Nations Intelligence:
 .. figure:: ../../_static/images/gui-elements/nations-intel.png
   :align: center
   :scale: 65%
   :alt: Freeciv21 Nations Intelligence
   :figclass: align-center

-  Figure 31: Nations Intelligence
+  Nations Intelligence

 On the left you will see the name of the Nation, The name (username) of the Ruler, the current form of